 UC College of Arts and Sciences

-Space Research Institute Scholarship Program
+Space Research Institute Fellowship Program

 Partnerships and collaborations are predicted on both need and interest.
 The following is a growing list of potential collaborators with which our faculty and students can become engaged with in pursuit of their academic training and potential future initiatives.